codejet9/MusiX/README.md

 - Another good option was to make a TUI to implement the controls.
 - Autoplay is implemented using API's `relatedVideo` query.
 It sends the video related to current video.
 In my testing, I experienced the autoplay stuck in an endless loop between two videos.
 Will try to implement a better autoplay code in future!

+### UPDATE:
-If you face any issues or observe high CPU or RAM consumption please let me know.
+- If you face any issues or observe high CPU or RAM consumption please let me know.
 In one of the earlier uploads the CPU consumption was too high because I was printing few lines in every loop.
 Now, I removed it and print them olny once and optimised the code.
 The CPU consumption has dropped by almost 50%.
+- Changed installation method for linux.
+Previous installation method was more prone to dependency conflicts and was harmful(ex: packages like ipython3 stopped working).
+Solved this using `pipx`.
+Will try to change for windows as well.
+Till now didn't face any problems with windows.
+- The demos were recorded before the above two updates.